-Short and long-range outcomes directly related to the needs of the beneficiary and primary caregiver(s) or other identified supporter's ability to provide care and support the CAP/DA beneficiary.
+Short and long-range outcomes directly related to the needs of the beneficiary and primary caregiver(s) to provide care and to support the CAP/DA beneficiary.

-c.
-Consumer-directed Care election:

-- 1. A completed self-assessment questionnaire; - 2.
+- c.
+Consumer-directed Care election: - 1.
+A completed self-assessment questionnaire; - 2.
 Representative Needs Assessment and Representative Designation or Agreement, as applicable; - 3.
 Verification of completed training of both beneficiary and hired workers; - 4.
-Verification of the submission of personal assistant competency forms confirming ability of hired staff to perform in designated role; - 5.
-Authorization from the financial manager (FM) of employability of the selected personal assistant; and

-- 6. Consumer-directed Agreement packet and required forms obtained by the financial management agency; and - 7.
+Verification of the submission of personal assistant competency forms; - 5.
+Authorization from the financial manager (FM) of employability of the selected personal assistant; and - 6.
+Consumer-directed Agreement packet obtained by the financial management agency; and - 7.
 A favorable background check for hired workers.